-From the late 1970s through to the early 1990s, more than 80 gay men disappeared or were murdered in NSW, many at coastal parks in Sydney’s eastern suburbs, along with hundreds of assaults serious enough to require hospitalisation as well as thousands of violent incidents targeting gay men.
+From the late 1970s through to the early 1990s, an epidemic of homophobic and transphobic violence gripped Sydney and more than 80 gay men and transgender women disappeared, were assaulted or murdered in NSW, many at coastal parks in Sydney’s eastern suburbs.
+Many other LGBTQ community members were targeted in violent incidents during this time.

 This aspect of Sydney’s recent history has been largely erased from public consciousness due in large part to the discrimination experienced by gay men at the time, which resulted in little interest among relevant authorities and the media.

-We have a strong commitment to the safety of our community and provide a range of support and advocacy services that help improve the security and safety of LGBTI people and their families.
+ACON has a strong commitment to the safety of our community and provide a range of support and advocacy services that help improve the security and safety of LGBTQ people and their families.

-We also provide a range of services related to mental health, care coordination and referral support for LGBTI people and those affected by HIV.
-For any community members or victims’ loved ones who may be experiencing distress related these historical gay hate crimes, we can provide counselling.
+ACON also provides a range of services related to mental health, care coordination and referral support for LGBTQ people and those affected by HIV.
+For any community members or victims’ loved ones who may be experiencing distress related these historical hate crimes, we can provide counselling.
 To make an inquiry please call (02) 9206 2000 or visit www.acon.org.au

 Waverley Council provides and supports a variety of services, programs and initiatives to sustain and improve the quality of life for the Waverley community.